jacobrichey/playerElo_2019/README.md

 `xRV_Bellinger = 0.1659 + 0.006605 = 0.1725`

 Now, let's assume Bellinger hits a double scoring both baserunners.
 The expected run value of the play will be compared to the actual run value of the play, with a park factor included.
-Park factors are by comparing the average run value of visting teams at every stadium to the average run value at all stadiums.
+Park factors are computed by comparing the average run value of visting teams at each stadium to the average run value at all stadiums.

 `RV_Diff = Play RV - ((xRV_Batter + xRV_Pitcher) / 2) - Park Factor`